 A print article becomes a blog post.
 A podcast becomes a thought-leadership article.
 A thought-leadership article becomes a series of social posts.

-These are great examples of content repurposing, but…well, you probably already do all this already.
+These are great examples of how to recycle content, but…well, you probably already do all this already.

-To get even more value from your existing content, consider how it can transform into infographics, videos, checklists, or quizzes so you can reach more people in ways that resonate with their preferences.
+To get even more value, consider repurposing your content into infographics, videos, checklists, or quizzes so you can reach more people in ways that resonate with their preferences.

 For more on the quiz idea, check out this article from SurveyAnyplace: 15 Marketers Share How Quizzes Have Helped Their Content Marketing Efforts.
 I’m one of the marketers quoted in the article, so you’ll learn the B2B-friendly quiz strategies I gleaned from writing for women’s magazines.